dgroomes/elastic-playground/README.md

 1. Clone Elasticsearch
    * `git clone https://github.com/elastic/elasticsearch --depth 1`
    * Notice that it's a shallow clone.
-1. Use Java 17
+2. Use Java 17
-1. Build the distribution
+3. Build the distribution
    * From the `elasticsearch` project, run the following command.
    * `./gradlew localDistro`
    * The build process will print something like the following at the very end.
    * > Elasticsearch distribution installed to /Users/davidgroomes/repos/opensource/elasticsearch/build/distribution/local/elasticsearch-8.3.0-SNAPSHOT
-1. Add the distribution to your PATH
+4. Add the distribution to your PATH
    * Add something like the following to your `.bashrc` (if using Bash).
    * `export PATH="$PATH:$HOME/repos/opensource/elasticsearch/build/distribution/local/elasticsearch-8.3.0-SNAPSHOT/bin"`
+5. Customize the configuration
+   * We want to run in a "local and offline" style.
+By default Elasticsearch will use `0.0.0.0` and bind on all network interfaces we absolutely do not care for this because after all, we're not treating our computer as a networked host for clients to connect to.
+Elasticsearch also enables SSL security too.
+That's pretty cool, but we don't need it because we're running locally (and also using toy data).
+Make the following changes to the `config/elasticsearch.yml` file.
+   * ```yaml
+     network.host: "[::1]"
+     network.bind_host: "[::1]"
+     network.publish_host: "[::1]"
+     http.host: "[::1]"
+     transport.host: "[::1]"
+     xpack.security.enabled: false
+     ```

 ## Notes